youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 3: About this codelab.md

 ## Modifiers

-Most Compose UI elements like `Surface` and `Text` accept an optional modifier parameter.
-Modifier parameters tell a UI element how to lay out, display, or behave within its parent layout.
+Most Compose UI elements like `Surface` and `Text` accept an optional modifier parameter. com.example.sky.Modifier parameters tell a UI element how to lay out, display, or behave within its parent layout.
 Modifiers are regular Kotlin objects.

 You can assign them to variables and reuse them.
 You can also chain several of these modifiers one after the other thanks to the factory-extension functions or with the function `then` that are merged to a single argument.